persmed/cas-assignment/docs/assignment.toolcalibration.rst

         Keyword arguments:
-        transforms -- A list with 4x4 transformation matrices returns -- A vector p_t, which is the offset from any transforms to the pivot point -- The calibration matrix T
+        transforms -- A list with 4x4 transformation matrices returns -- A vector p_t, which is the offset from any transforms to the pivot point -- The calibration matrix T (p_t in a 4X4 matrix form)
         """

         ## TODO: Implement pivot calibration as discussed in the lecture